MatthewRalston/MatthewRalston.github.io/_posts/2024-07-29-python-programming-environment.md

 ```
 jsonschema>=4.17.3
 ```
-jsonschema not because I plan on blasting this on the web, or making any APIs.
-Mostly, because it's a web-centric data-structure specification middleware with JSON structure and typing facilities as made possible via language-specific deserializations.
+jsonschema not ~~because I plan on blasting this on the web, or making any APIs.
+Mostly, because it's a web-centric data-structure specification middleware with JSON structure and typing facilities as made possible via language-specific deserializations.~~ Nope I just followed along with what people told me.
+It still has no use to me to this day.
+Been using it for about 17 years now.

 #### setuptools